JACKZHANG1001/cuhksz_ce_camp_covid_19/README.md

 # cuhksz_ce_camp_covid_19

 ## Goals
-- To analyze the COVID-19 data in China and get a mathematical epdimic model for the virus.
+- To analyze the COVID-19 data in Hubei, China and get a mathematical epidemic model for the virus.
 - To explore that how different policies can affect the model.
-- To use the model created above to predict the breakpoint for people.
+- To use the model created above to predict the breakpoint.
 - To conclude some good advice for the policy maker to flatten the curve.

 ## Tool
-Matlab
+- Matlab

 ## Methods
 - Using the basic SEIR model and modifying it with actual factors (policies, medical ability...).